 Nominate Great Women In Spokane For YWCA Spokane’s 36th Annual Women of Achievement Awards

 YWCA Spokane is calling for nominations for its 2018 Women of Achievement Awards.
-The deadline for submissions is June 22, 2018.
+The deadline for submissions has been extended to June 29!

 For 36 years at this annual luncheon, YWCA Spokane has celebrated successful women in the community for their achievements along with their commitment to giving back.
 This year, the event will be held at the Davenport Grand Hotel, 333 W. Spokane Falls Blvd. on Thursday, Oct.
 4. Established with the goal of increasing community awareness and appreciation for the diverse contributions of women leaders in Spokane, YWCA Spokane has honored more than 200 amazing women in the region at this luncheon over the years.

 “Spokane is home to amazing women who are a force of positive change in our community,” says Regina Malveaux, Chief Executive Officer of YWCA Spokane.
 “We are honored to provide this opportunity to recognize these women and share their examples of furthering the YWCA mission of empowering women and eliminating racism.”

 Winners of a YWCA Women of Achievement Award embody the mission of the YWCA Spokane by giving generously of themselves to make Spokane a better place for all citizens to live.
 They also demonstrate leadership through their professional work or service to the community.

 The YWCA Spokane encourages nominations for the Women of Achievement awards in the following areas:

 - Carl Maxey Racial & Social Justice

 - Science, Technology & Environment